Channel Partner GTM Strategy for B2B Technology Companies

 Partner Engagement Metrics

 • Active partner ratio.
 The percentage of recruited partners who have registered at least one deal or completed a sale in the past quarter.
-Industry averages suggest that only 20-30% of recruited partners are truly active.
-If your active ratio is below that, your enablement or economics need attention.
+Industry analyses on the Salesforce blog and other partner-ecosystem reports consistently put the active ratio at 20-30% of recruited partners.
+If your ratio is below that, your enablement or economics need attention.

 • Time to first deal.
 How long does it take a new partner to register and close their first opportunity?
 Shorter is better, and this metric directly reflects the effectiveness of your onboarding and enablement process.